To Master the Art (Remote Viewing)

-Janet has appeared in more than 10 TimeLine productions, most recently THE APPLE FAMILY PLAYS: THAT HOPEY CHANGEY THING and SORRY, and THE HOW AND THE WHY.
-She has received Jeff Award nominations for her work at TimeLine in 33 VARIATIONS, A WALK IN THE WOODS, ALL MY SONS, NOT ENOUGH AIR and WEEKEND.
+Janet has appeared in more than a dozen TimeLine productions, most recently TO MASTER THE ART, MASTER CLASS, and THE AUDIENCE.
+She has received a Jeff Award for her performance as Maria Callas in MASTER CLASS and nominations for her work at TimeLine in 33 VARIATIONS, A WALK IN THE WOODS, ALL MY SONS, NOT ENOUGH AIR and WEEKEND.
 She is inspired by TimeLine’s artistic integrity and grateful for its mission.

 In college I was assigned to write my theory of theatre…why I thought theatre was important and relevant.
 I remember examining what I had gotten from all my theatre experiences to that point.
 I believed even then that theatre was a place to explore the human experience, and a place to learn.
 Theatre has the power to help people feel less alone – to encourage understanding of those with differing views – to bring people together to discuss issues and sort through our trials and accomplishments.
 I now think of the theatre as my church – where I celebrate humanity, mourn our losses, cheer for our successes, question our motives, and search for truth.
 TimeLine’s mission ensures my experience will be meaningful.